ITTV-tools/kostalplenticorepy/README.md

 # KostalPlenticore-Python
-Python Libery to request data from Kostal Plenticore Plus
+Python library to request data from Kostal Plenticore Plus

 Special thanks to E3EAT